-Investment income is recorded on the accrual basis and recognized when earned the extent that the investments have no stated rate of return, investment income is recognized as its received.
+Investment income is recorded on the accrual basis and recognized when earned.
+To the extent that the investments have no stated rate of return, investment income is recognized as it is received.

 Gains from disposal of tangible capital assets

 Gains from the disposal of tangible capital assets are recognized at the time of disposal.